Sonification: Sonification techniques

 An alternative approach to traditional sonification is "sonification by replacement", for example Pulsed Melodic Affective Processing (PMAP).
 In PMAP rather than sonifying a data stream, the computational protocol is musical data itself, for example MIDI.
 The data stream represents a non-musical state: in PMAP an affective state.
 Calculations can then be done directly on the musical data, and the results can be listened to with the minimum of translation.

+Sonification of astronomical objects

+Though there is no sound in space, data sonification can be used on the digital data that gets translated into images to be transformed into sound.
+Elements of the image, like brightness and position, are assigned pitches and volumes.
+NASA noted that "sonifications provide a new way of experiencing and conceptualizing data.
+Sonifications allow the audience, including blind and visually impaired communities, to “listen” to astronomical images and explore their data".